 Frank has for many years trusted his truly beautiful danish produced Mørch bass guitar amplified through his Trace Elliot bass amp and speakers producing a warm, deep and full sound to please our ears.
 Early influenced in his musical career by bands such as Toto, Chicago, Boston, Michael McDonald but also more progressive styles as found in Dream Theater and Swedish band A.C.T and on a more hard note; Franklin Zoo, Shotgun Revolution and so on…

-– almost satisfied behind his Yamaha keyboard during a solo live on stage
+– almost satisfied behind his Nord keyboard during a solo live on stage

-Finn Markwardt is the keyboard player in the BOWIE tribute lineup.
+Finn Markwardt is one of two keyboard players in the BOWIE tribute lineup.
 He is also a firmly establish composer and sound engineer in the field of TV and media production, trailers for the gaming industry and work on audio installations.
 With more than 25 years of experience in the industry, a record of more than 100 known jingles and plenty of sound production on various projects in and out of the country, he is fully devoted to the world of audio.
 Finn Markwardt is also Discipline Responsible Lecturer at Sonic College, the leading college for Sound Design in Denmark.

 – playing his golden Yamaha Birch Custom Absolute drums and his shiny Sabian HHX cymbals live on stage